-Cycle/follicle tracking involves a series of internal ultrasound scans and blood tests during your menstrual cycle to determine if and when you ovulate.
+Cycle/follicle tracking involves a series of internal ultrasound scan examination and blood tests during your menstrual cycle to monitor the growth of your follicles and time of ovulation.

 - Transvaginal ultrasound scans

-- Blood tests - There are a number of blood tests that are important for us take, to enable us to assess if there is a problem with your hormones.
-These need to be taken at certain times within your menstrual cycle and you will be told exactly when they need to be taken.
-We will also check if you are immune to rubella (German Measles).
+- Blood investigations- There are a number of blood tests that are important for us take, to enable us to assess if there is a problem with your hormones.
+These are taken at specific times within your menstrual cycle and you will be advised when they need to be taken.
+We will also check if you are immune to rubella (German measles).
 If you are not immune you will need to have the rubella vaccination and wait a month before you try and get pregnant.

 - To check follicular growth

-- To allow action if growth is not satisfactory
+- To enable modification of medications if follicular growth is not satisfactory

 - To monitor the risk of ovarian hyperstimulation (OHSS)